+Total revenue increased 15% to \$89.8 million in 2014 compared to \$78.3 million in 2013.
 Total revenue increased 8% to \$78.3 million in 2013 compared to \$72.8 million in 2012.

-Total revenue increased 4% to \$72.8 million in 2012 compared to \$70.1 million in 2011.
+CCA segment revenue increased 9% to \$72.4 million in 2014, including \$13.6 million in revenue from Heska Imaging, compared to \$66.4 million in 2013.
+Increased sales of our instrument consumables, somewhat offset by lower sales of our heartworm diagnostic tests, were a key factor in the improvement.
 CCA segment revenue increased 8% to \$66.4 million in 2013 compared to \$61.5 million in 2012.
 The largest factor in the increase was \$12.7 million in revenue from Heska Imaging, which represents the revenue from sales after our acquisition of Heska Imaging on February 24, 2013.
 We also generated greater revenue from sales of our heartworm preventive to Merck Animal Health.
 These were somewhat offset by lower revenue from domestic sales of our heartworm diagnostic tests, our chemistry instruments, our hematology instruments, our instrument consumables and our international allergy business.

-CCA segment revenue increased 7% to \$61.5 million in 2012 compared to \$57.5 million in 2011.
-Greater revenue from instrument consumables was a factor in the increase.
+OVP segment revenue increased 47% to \$17.5 million in 2014 compared to \$11.9 million in 2013.
+The largest factor in the increase was greater revenue from the contract Elanco Animal Health assumed from Agrilabs in 2013.
 OVP segment revenue increased 6% to \$11.9 million in 2013 compared to \$11.3 million in 2012.
 Increased revenue from sponsored research and development activities was the largest factor in the increase.
-OVP segment revenue decreased 10% to \$11.3 million in 2012 compared to \$12.6 million in 2011.
-Lower sales of cattle vaccines under our contract with AgriLabs and lower international sales of cattle vaccines were factors in the decline.